imaginando/imaginando.github.io/lk/setup.md

 For devices connected via USB cable to be detected you must ensure the following:

-- iOS - ensure that you have iTunes installed and updated.
+- iOS - iTunes is installed on your computer and is upto date
-- Android - ensure that USB debugging is enabled
+- Android - USB debugging is enabled on your mobile device
 - Accept any device notifications asking you to allow/trust the connection

 ### Connect using WiFi